 The food with the highest magnesium content per typical serving is Nuts, coconut meat, dried (desiccated), sweetened, shredded which contains 46.5 mg in 1 cup, shredded (or 93 g).
 The precentage of the recommended daily value for this serving is 12 %.
 For this serving the Calories content is 465.93 kcal, the Protein content is 2.68 g, the Fat content is 33.01 g and the Carbohydrate content is 44.33 g.

 Nutritional Information SummaryFrom the list below you can find a full nutrition facts breakdown for all foods containing magnesium which can be scaled for different servings and quantities.
-We have also sorted our complete nutritional information and vitamin database of over 7000 foods, to give a list of high magnesium foods.
+We have also sorted our complete nutritional information and vitamin database of over 7000 foods, to give a list of high magnesium content in foods.